 Chief Curator Robert Leonard on Peter Wells’s short film Little Queen.

 New Zealand has come a long way since the 1953–4 Royal Tour.
-When the just-crowned Queen Elizabeth II and Prince Philip visited New Zealand, thousands of loyal subjects flocked to Auckland’s Queen Street waving Union Jacks, some camping overnight to secure a good view.
-The young couple would go on to visit over forty towns and attend over 100 functions.
-It’s said that three-in-four New Zealanders saw them.
+When the just-crowned Queen Elizabeth II and Prince Philip visit New Zealand, thousands of loyal subjects flock to Auckland’s Queen Street waving Union Jacks, some camping overnight to secure a good view.
+The young couple go on to visit over forty towns and attend over 100 functions.
+It’s said that three-in-four New Zealanders see them.
 Windsor-mania.

-Things would go downhill after that.
-The world changed.
-Britain’s colonies increasingly expressed their independence and distanced themselves—post-colonialism.
-In 1973, New Zealand’s privileged relationship with Britain would cease, as Britain joined the Common Market, cutting us adrift.
+Things go downhill after that.
+The world changes.
+Britain’s colonies increasingly express their independence and distance themselves—post-colonialism.
+In 1973, New Zealand’s privileged relationship with Britain ceases, as Britain joins the Common Market, cutting us adrift.
 Then, following the royalist spike of Charles and Diana’s picture-perfect wedding in 1981, they too split in 1996!
 Another nail in the coffin.

-In a Guardian interview last month, Jacinda Ardern said she expects New Zealand will become a republic within her lifetime, but that achieving this is not a priority for her Government.
+In a Guardian interview last month, Jacinda Ardern says she expects New Zealand will become a republic within her lifetime, but that achieving this is not a priority for her Government.
 In her words, republicanism isn’t ‘top of mind’ for New Zealanders.
-(Interestingly, a few weeks later, she met the Queen at Buckingham Palace and toasted the Commonwealth—diplomacy!)
+(Interestingly, a few weeks later, she meets the Queen at Buckingham Palace and toasts the Commonwealth—diplomacy!)
 I guess, most New Zealanders assume we’re already self-governing, bar the fine print.
-And, even though we couldn’t be fussed with changing the flag, even that seemed to have little to do with fondness for the motherland, more with frustration with John Key, the process, and flag waving per se.
+And, though we couldn’t be fussed with changing the flag, even that seemed to have little to do with fondness for the motherland, more with frustration with John Key, the process, and flag waving per se.

 In researching This Is New Zealand, I’ve been thinking about the 1953–4 Royal Tour, and how much things have and haven’t changed since.
-I remembered Peter Wells’s remarkable short film, his second, Little Queen.
+I remember Peter Wells’s remarkable short film, his second, Little Queen.
 I saw it in the year it was made, 1983—the year before the Homosexual Law Reform Bill was introduced into Parliament.
 It was in a four-film programme that, in retrospect, represented a high-water mark in New Zealand short-film making.
 The other films were Jane Campion’s Peel, Alison McLean’s Taunt, and Gregor Nicholas’s Bodyspeak.